 Why It's a Best Practice

-At its core, code review is about more than just finding mistakes; it’s a powerful mechanism for knowledge sharing and mentorship.
+At its core, code review is about more than just finding mistakes; it's a powerful mechanism for knowledge sharing and mentorship.
 When developers review each other's work, junior engineers learn from senior expertise, and senior developers gain new perspectives.
-This process significantly improves code quality and consistency across the entire project.
 Companies like Google have famously documented their rigorous internal review processes, demonstrating how it helps maintain one of the largest and most complex codebases in the world.

 How to Implement It

-• Keep Pull Requests Small: Aim for pull requests (PRs) that are focused on a single task and are between 200-400 lines of code.
-Research from a 2023 Google study on code review effectiveness confirms that smaller, faster reviews lead to higher-quality feedback.
+- Keep Pull Requests Small: Aim for PRs that are focused on a single task and between 200-400 lines of code.
+Research from a 2023 Google study confirms that smaller, faster reviews lead to higher-quality feedback.

-• Establish Clear Guidelines: Create a documented checklist or set of standards for reviews.
-This should cover aspects like coding style, architectural principles, and testing requirements, ensuring consistency.
+- Establish Clear Guidelines: Create a documented checklist covering coding style, architectural principles, and testing requirements.

-• Foster a Constructive Culture: Frame feedback as suggestions or questions rather than demands.
-The goal is to improve the code, not to criticize the author.
+- Foster a Constructive Culture: Frame feedback as suggestions or questions rather than demands.
 You can learn more about how to give effective feedback by exploring guides on how to write a peer review.

-• Set Time Expectations: Define a reasonable turnaround time for reviews, such as 24 hours.
-This prevents reviews from becoming a bottleneck and keeps the development momentum going.
+- Set Time Expectations: Define a reasonable turnaround time for reviews, such as 24 hours, to prevent reviews from becoming a bottleneck.

 3. Test-Driven Development (TDD)

-Test-Driven Development (TDD) flips the conventional programming model on its head.
+Test-Driven Development flips the conventional programming model on its head.
 Instead of writing code and then testing it, TDD requires developers to write a failing automated test before writing any production code.
-This "red-green-refactor" cycle ensures that every piece of functionality is directly tied to a specific requirement, making it one of the most disciplined software development best practices for building robust and maintainable software.
+This "red-green-refactor" cycle ensures that every piece of functionality is directly tied to a specific requirement.

 Why It's a Best Practice

-TDD forces a focus on requirements before implementation, resulting in cleaner, more modular code design from the outset.
-It naturally leads to comprehensive test coverage, acting as a safety net that catches regressions and provides living documentation of the system's behavior.
-This methodology is crucial for systems where reliability is non-negotiable, such as the software used by NASA for its space missions, and is heavily encouraged in frameworks like Ruby on Rails and Django to promote quality.
-For platforms like the Techpresso AI Academy, which rely on precise data handling, TDD ensures algorithm and feature reliability.
+TDD forces a focus on requirements before implementation, resulting in cleaner, more modular code design.
+It naturally leads to comprehensive test coverage, acting as a safety net that catches regressions and provides living documentation.
+This methodology is crucial for systems where reliability is non-negotiable, such as software used by NASA for space missions, and is heavily encouraged in frameworks like Ruby on Rails and Django.

 How to Implement It

-• Follow the "Red-Green-Refactor" Cycle: First, write a single failing test for a small piece of functionality (Red).
-Then, write the absolute minimum amount of code required to make the test pass (Green).
-Finally, improve the code's structure and readability without changing its behavior (Refactor).
+- Follow the "Red-Green-Refactor" Cycle: Write a failing test (Red), write the minimum code to pass (Green), then improve the code's structure (Refactor).

-• Start with Core Business Logic: Begin by applying TDD to the most critical parts of your application, such as user authentication, payment processing, or core algorithms.
-These areas benefit most from the high level of certainty TDD provides.
+- Start with Core Business Logic: Apply TDD to the most critical parts of your application, authentication, payment processing, core algorithms.

-• Use Mocks and Fixtures: Isolate the unit of code being tested by using mock objects and data fixtures to simulate external dependencies like databases or APIs.
-This keeps tests fast and reliable.
+- Use Mocks and Fixtures: Isolate the unit being tested by simulating external dependencies like databases or APIs.

 4. Continuous Integration and Continuous Deployment (CI/CD)

-Continuous Integration (CI) and Continuous Deployment (CD) are practices that automate the software release process, from code commit to production.
-CI automatically builds and tests code changes from multiple developers in a central repository, ensuring new code integrates smoothly.
-CD extends this by automatically deploying every validated change to a production environment.
-This automation is a cornerstone of modern software development best practices, enabling teams to deliver value to users faster and more reliably.
+Continuous Integration (CI) and Continuous Deployment (CD) automate the software release process from code commit to production.
+CI automatically builds and tests code changes, ensuring new code integrates smoothly.
+CD extends this by automatically deploying every validated change.

 Why It's a Best Practice